Jchao-Xie/CoProU/README.md

 python nusc_eval/eval_odom.py --test --result=eval_result/nusc/checkpoints/+'<name of your checkpoint>' --align='7dof'
 ```

-## If you find our work useful in your research please consider citing our paper:

-    @article{xie2025gcpr,
-      title={{CoProU-VO:} Combining Projected Uncertainty for End-to-End Unsupervised Monocular Visual Odometry},
-      author={Xie, Jingchao and Dhaouadi, Oussema and Chen, Weirong and Meier, Johannes and Kaiser, Jacques and Cremers, Daniel},
-      journal= {DAGM German Conference on Pattern Recognition},
-      year={2025}
-    }

 ## Visual Odometry Results on KITTI odometry dataset

 #### CoProU-VO result trained on sequence 00, 02-08